sarg3nt/vault-training/05 Auth Methods.md

 The token store can also be used to bypass any other auth method: you can create tokens directly, as well as perform a variety of other operations on tokens such as renewal and revocation.

-Wee the [token concepts](https://developer.hashicorp.com/vault/docs/concepts/tokens) page for more on tokens.
+See the [token concepts](https://developer.hashicorp.com/vault/docs/concepts/tokens) page for more on tokens.

 ### Types of Tokens

 - Service Tokens: (main type and the default).
 Starts with `hvs.`
 - Batch Tokens: Not written to storage back end.
 Used for high volume requests, replication etc. Replicated to all clusters, start with `hvb.`
 - Periodic Token: Is a type of service token but does not have a max TTL so it can be refreshed indefinitely.
 Create with `-period=24h`.
 Useful for an application where it would be very difficult to change the token.
 - Use Limited Token: Is a type of service token but can be used only the number of times stated during creation.
 Create with `-use-limit=2`.
-These tokens still has a ttl so it can time out before the number of uses is hit.
+These tokens still have a ttl so it can time out before the number of uses is hit.
 - Orphan Token: A token that is not revoked when the parent token is revoked.
 Create with `-orphan`
 - These flags can be set in auth as well.
   `vault write auth/approle/role/hcvop policies="hcvop" period="72h"`

 [Slides 277-288](operations-training/01-Create-a-working-Vault-server-configuration-given-a-scenario.pdf))